MacroConnections/replot-bar/README.md

-# Scatter Plots for react
+# Bar chart for react
 Intelligent and customizable bar graph components for react.

 ## Installation